AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/create-paypal-express-token.md

 ### PaypalExpressUrlsInput {#PaypalExpressUrlsInput}

 The `PaypalExpressUrlsInput` object contains a set of relative URLs that PayPal will use in response to various actions during the authorization process.
-Magento prepends the base URL to this value to create a full URL.
+The application prepends the base URL to this value to create a full URL.
 For example, if the full URL is `https://www.example.com/path/to/page.html`, the relative URL is `path/to/page.html`.
 Use this input for Express Checkout and Payments Standard payment methods.

 Attribute |  Data Type | Description
 --- | --- | ---